TheSemiColin/TheSemiColin/README.md

 # 💫 About Me:
-I am a current sophomore at Vanderbilt University double majoring in Electrical and Computer Engineering & Computer Science<br>I have been intrigued by software development and its intersection with hardware ever since I started learning about the basic architecture of a computer from YouTube videos.
+I am a current sophomore at Vanderbilt University double majoring in Electrical and Computer Engineering & Computer Science.<br><br><br>I have been intrigued by software development and its intersection with hardware ever since I started learning about the basic architecture of a computer from YouTube videos.
 Once I was introduced to an Arduino during my senior year of high school, my love and passion for the field has grown ever since.<br>

 # 🚀 What I'm Up To:
 I'm currently exploring Machine Learning with Sci-Kit Learn!<br>Currently apart of the Vandy Robotics Team<br>Looking to collaborate on full-stack web applications<br>